 The past decade has been marked by several unique features that have turned the value style of investing on its head.
-Sean Markowicz explains why this abnormal trend may be coming to an end.
+We believe this abnormal trend is coming to an end.

 Value investing has a long and illustrious history, championed by none other than Benjamin Graham, the man who arguably invented scientific stock analysis in the 1930s.